felipe-juan/dotfilesss/README.md

 ### Random changes I made recently
 - Dash to Panel
   - In order to make it work with the Dash to Dock extension, you have to:
-    - Toggle on the `Keep original gnome-shell dash` option.
+    - Toggle on the "Keep original gnome-shell dash" option.
     - Put it in a different position than the dock (they can't both be on the right side, for example).
     - Tuggle off the visibility of the "Taskbar."
 Personally, I would also toggle off the "Show Applications" button.
 - BlackBox